plone/plone.app.toolbar/README.rst

 (``$.fn.ploneOverlay``) which provides smooth integration of various libraries and gives us a lot of options how to plugin custom functionality.

-As said there are many options which change default behaivour of ``ploneOverlay``, you can look them up below at Options section.
+As said there are many options which change default behaviour of ``ploneOverlay``, you can look them up below at Options section.